dGermen/Plate-Heat-Exchanger-Design/README.md

 In the repository code, report and data files can be found for plate heat exchanger design.

 Read the project report pdf for more information.

+This page will be updated as I have more time...